The Office of Vital Statistics Services does not recommend the use of commercial vendors when ordering certified copies of vital records.

 - The requestor is entitled to the record and

-- The check is personalized and on the account of the person making the request
+- The check is bank-personalized and on the account of the person making the request

 Cheyenne, WY 82002

 - Requests can be sent to the Vital Statistics office by any overnight delivery service.
-If you wish to have your certificates returned by means other than first class mail, please supply us with a pre-paid, self-addressed envelope for FedEx, UPS, or US Postal express mail.
-Both FedEx and UPS envelopes will be required to have an account number listed on the envelope and should list your address as both the sender and the addressee.
+If you wish to have your certificates returned by means other than first class mail, please supply us with a Pre-Paid, self-addressed envelope for FedEx, UPS, or US Postal express mail.
+Both FedEx and UPS envelopes will be required to have a FedEx or UPS Account Number listed on the label and should list your address as both the sender and the addressee.
+We cannot accept labels that have a credit card number listed, these requests will be sent out First Class mail if received.

 Report Lost or Stolen Birth Certificates